Code-Institute-Submissions/the-growth-club/README.md

 [image]

 ### Icons
-I used icons from Font Awesome library.
+I used icons from Materialized and Font Awesome library.
 The icons that were used were are all .... themed or used to give meaning to a certain section.

 ## Wireframes
 I have used Balsamic to create low-fidelity wireframes and used Figma to create medium-fidelity wireframes.
 First I created a basic wireframe for mobile, for tablet and desktop.
 The website will be easy to navigate by using the navigation bar or by scrolling down the page.
 I have included a scroll-up button for user convenience.There is a mobile-first focus and therefore I wanted to keep in mind first what will work on mobile.